yyq83/DR-method-evaluation/Snakemake/README.md

 # DR-method-evaluation
 drug repositioning method evaluation
 ## How to use
+We use two methods HGIMC and BNNR as examples.

 1. If you only want to get the prediction results and scalability (time and memory peak consumption) of the method on the specified dataset, run the command:
 ~~~~
 snakemake -j 1 {outdir}/{method}_{dataset}.csv